 Basic "Break/Fix" maintenance contracts on Internal Connections equipment that you have specifically identified by make, model and physical location, such as routers network servers.
 No configuration changes, network monitoring, staffing costs would be allowed.

 Computers are NOT eligible for discounts (with the possible exception of network file servers).
-If your library is requesting discounts for internal wiring and relate equipment, be sure to check SLD's list of eligible equipment.
+If your library is requesting discounts for internal wiring and relate equipment, be sure to check SLD's list of eligible services and equipment.
 This list is adjusted every year by the FCC.
 A searchable eligible products database is also available.

 Discounts are not automatic.
 In order to obtain discounts, libraries or consortia file a series of forms with the Schools and Libraries Division and go through an approval process.
 Networks and libraries may need to file a technology plan (see Technology Planning) with the Board of Library Commissioners early on in the process.
 Approval of the plan is required before discounts can begin to flow.